 1. Alabama Shakes, “Hang Loose”

-Too many people only know Alabama Shakes for the song “Hold On,” but that track pales in comparison to most of the rest of the Boys & Girls album.
+Too many people only know Alabama Shakes only for the song “Hold On,” but that track pales in comparison to most of the rest of the Boys & Girls album.
 That record is packed with powerhouse musical gems — I’m rather partial to the wall of sound ballad “I Found You” myself.

 “Hang Loose,” a fresh blast of classy retro soul, celebrates the idea of getting away from it all — specifically to Hawaii — and escaping the troubles of life.
 How can you not smile at lyrics like, “Let the ocean worry ’bout bein’ blue”?
 I’ll let these folks take me to the beach anytime!